OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-18.md

 ## 2 Kings 18:5

-He trusted in the Lord, the God of Israel;
+He placed his trust in the Lord, the God of Israel;
-so that after him there was none like him among all the kings of Judah,
+there was no one like him among all the kings of Judah,
-nor among those who were before him.
+either before or after him.

 ## 2 Kings 18:6

-For he clung to the Lord;
+For he held fast to the Lord;
-he did not depart from following Him,
+he did not turn away from following Him,
-but kept His commandments, which the Lord had commanded Moses.
+but kept His commandments, which the Lord had given to Moses.

 ## 2 Kings 18:7

-And the Lord was with him; wherever he went he prospered.
+And the Lord was with him; wherever he went, he found success.
-And he rebelled against the king of Assyria and did not serve him.
+He also stood against the king of Assyria and did not serve him.

 ## 2 Kings 18:8

-He defeated the Philistines as far as Gaza and its territory,
+He overcame the Philistines as far as Gaza and its territory,
 from watchtower to fortified city.

 ---

 ## 2 Kings 18:9

-Now in the fourth year of King Hezekiah, which was the seventh year of Hoshea son of Elah king of Israel,
+In the fourth year of King Hezekiah, which was the seventh year of Hoshea son of Elah king of Israel,
-Shalmaneser king of Assyria came up against Samaria and besieged it.
+Shalmaneser king of Assyria advanced against Samaria and laid siege to it.

 ## 2 Kings 18:10